Sriram Venkataraman named Flipkart Commerce CFO

-Walmart-owned Flipkart on Tuesday said it has appointed Sriram Venkataraman as the Chief Financial Officer for Flipkart Commerce (Flipkart and Myntra) with immediate effect.
-Venkataraman succeeds Emily McNeal, who held the role of Flipkart Group CFO since September 2018.
-She has decided to return to the US to pursue a career opportunity outside the Walmart Group, a statement said.
+Flipkart on Tuesday announced the appointment of Sriram Venkataraman as Chief Financial Officer (CFO) for Flipkart Commerce (Flipkart and Myntra), effective immediately.
+Venkataraman would be responsible for key finance operations and functions at Flipkart and Myntra, including tax, risk management, and treasury.

-In his new role, Venkataraman will be responsible for key finance operations and functions at Flipkart and Myntra, including tax, risk management and treasury, it added.
-He will also be responsible for corporate development at Flipkart, while heads of Procurement, Planning and Analytics and Decision Sciences will continue to report to him, the statement said.
+He would also be responsible for corporate development at Flipkart, while procurement, planning, and analytics and decision sciences would continue to report to him, the e-commerce platform said in a statement.
+Emily McNeal, who held the role of Flipkart Group CFO since September 2018, has decided to return to the US to pursue a career opportunity outside the Walmart Group, it said.

-"Sriram has consistently demonstrated his expertise managing several diverse functions at Flipkart and is well poised to take on the responsibilities as Flipkart Commerce CFO....
-We thank Emily for her leadership and guidance in strengthening the governance process and financial reporting at Flipkart post the Walmart investment," Flipkart Group Chief Executive Officer Kalyan Krishnamurthy said.
-He added that McNeal was instrumental in driving key investments that have enhanced the company's hyperlocal and fresh food capabilities, and had been a strong partner in the organisation's diversity and inclusivity journey.
+Kalyan Krishnamurthy, Chief Executive Officer, Flipkart Group, said: Sriram has consistently demonstrated his expertise managing several diverse functions at Flipkart and is well poised to take on the responsibilities as Flipkart Commerce CFO.
+Venkataraman will begin reporting to Chris Nicholas, Executive Vice President, and CFO, Walmart International.

-Venkataraman - who most recently served as the CFO and COO at Flipkart - will now begin reporting to Chris Nicholas, Executive Vice President and CFO at Walmart International.
-Dawn Marie Ptak, Vice President and Group Controller, continues to be responsible for the group controllership and the divisional controllership functions for Flipkart, Myntra and PhonePe reporting to the International Controller in Walmart International.
+Dawn Marie Ptak, Vice President, and Group Controller continue to be responsible for the Group controllership and the divisional controllership functions for Flipkart, Myntra, and PhonePe reporting to the International Controller in Walmart International, it was stated.

-Ptak will take on the responsibility of the Flipkart Group Corporate Level responsibilities for tax, treasury, risk management, financial planning and analysis, and internal audits, the statement said..

 ALSO READ